Committment to Comfort

 How is pain assessed?

-Your healthcare team wants to know how much pain a patient might be experiencing so that we can help reduce or eliminate the pain.
 We often use pain scales to help understand how a person is feeling.
 By answering questions or choosing pictures, pain is scored, using a scale of 0-10:

 - A score of 0 means no pain